 Description: Building interactive maps and floor plans with ThingLink is a popular way to educate viewers about physical spaces or administer virtual tours.
 For example, you can create an interactive floor plan of your corporate office to acclimate new employees before their first day, or interactive maps featuring your organization's initiatives in a certain region.
 The City of Espoo, Finland layers 360° images on top of each room appearing in this floor plan of a new service center.
 This virtual tour gives visitors a view inside the service center and learn where a certain service is located and how to get there.
 If you are looking to acquire an easy to use DIY 360° camera for making interactive maps or floor plans we recommend the Ricoh Theta.

 Our brand new interactive image editor offers a wide range of new features and much more flexibility than the previous editor.
-We recommend switching to the new image editor by enabling it in the interface settings or your account settings here.
-Note that if you change to the new editor it will not alter any previously uploaded content and only be activated for new uploads.
+We recommend switching to the new image editor by enabling it in the interface tab of your account settings here.
+Note that if you change to the new editor it won't alter previously uploaded content and is only be activated for new uploads.
 Continue reading for a summary of the main highlights and why we believe you should switch to the more powerful new editor.

 ThingLink user: Blick - Interactive Maps Microsite

 Description: Blick takes their storytelling to an entirely new level with this microsite featuring nine unique interactive maps.
 Using ThingLink's new image editor, each map highlights a different theme for how to spend summer holiday in Switzerland.
 For example, one map highlights great places to spend time with family, while other maps review the best places to eat, relax and hike.
 Readers can educate themselves by clicking on the hotspots to learn about each destination and click to view their website.
 This visual experience is very engaging for viewers and replaces long-form content that is text heavy.